 Forthay Bed and Breakfast* (£££ 🐶) lies between Dursley and North Nibley on the Cotswold Way.
 This 17th-century Cotswold stone farmhouse has three bedrooms, as well as a lounge with woodburner, and a licenced bar.
 Evening meals can also be arranged with 24 hours’ notice.

-The Black Horse Inn* (£££) is a 16th-century pub next to the Tyndale Monument.
-It’s recently been taken over by new owners who’ve expanded their vegan and gluten-free options.
+The Black Horse Inn (£££) is a 16th-century pub next to the Tyndale Monument that’s recently been taken over by new owners.
 Guest rooms are simple but clean and comfortable, and a cooked breakfast is included.
+There’s also a restaurant which serves Indian cuisine.

 Wotton-under-Edge